Steer Challenge and Scale & Rail Steer Testing Contest

 NEW LOCATION: Deliver steers to Darr Feedlot located near Cozad, NE.

 Results of the Second Annual American Gelbvieh Foundation (AGF) Steer Challenge and Scale and Rail Sire-Identified Carcass Contest were announced during the 47th Annual American Gelbvieh Association National Convention awards banquet on Saturday, December 9, 2017.
 Breeders from Iowa and Nebraska took home top honors with prize payouts totaling $6,950.

 Results of the cattle entered into the contest can be viewed by clicking below:

 2017 AGF Scale and Rail Contest Results

 Breeders Win Big During 2nd Annual Gelbvieh Carcass Contest

 AGF at Work for the Membership:

 Together, these projects will solidify carcass merit within the Gelbvieh breed and place our cattle in a more competitive position in the beef industry through providing supplementary carcass data on Gelbvieh influenced genetics.
 In addition to the data collected and knowledge gained from these projects, money raised will help to further develop more accurate tools for ranchers when selecting Gelbvieh and Balancer® genetics.
 Contest guidelines and entry forms may be downloaded by clicking the links below.

-Participants with questions regarding either program may contact Angela Vesco at 303-465-2333 or email firstname.lastname@example.org.
+Participants with questions regarding either program may contact Tom Strahm at 785-547-7999 or email firstname.lastname@example.org.

 Grants and Requests